BogdanFSD/Book-Worm/README.md

  I would like to add some features later on the the project:

- * Want to make shure person can or log in.
+ * Want to make sure person can or log in.

- * Displayng the score so people can have some chhallange
+ * Displaying the score so people can have some challenge

- * Increase ammout of questoins so user woould be more interested
+ * Increase ammout of questions so user would be more interested

  [Back to menu](#contents)